akim0409/fullstack/README.md

     + 1. setSessionToken to null
     + 2. delete the cookie from the browser
   + make sign out dropdown pop out of username
-! [ ] create association between dogs and Date
++ [ ] create association between dogs and Date
++ HOMEWORK
+  + add owned property in GET dog/:dogId
+  + on dog show page,
+    + if the user owned this dog, render message "<3 you own max"

 Features:
   + Signup / Signin